jc-prg/mbox/BACKLOG.md

 ### KNOWN BUGS

+- BUG check if audio device is connected -> show visible error message in client (restart of computer usually works)

 - BUG add image / delete - update list of albums
 - BUG server - after connecting card to album the message "invalid entry connected" is spoken -> move all data to cache directly
 - BUG server - Start with STREAM and card laying on the RFID sensor leads to an error -> remove card_id, until connection is OK
 - BUG app/server - if playlist with the same title already exists, two lists with the same tracks, id, and image are displayed => check server side?
 - BUG server - if playing and press play in a playlist, start with first song instead of actuall running song (PlaySong -> start file, not list without loading list again)

 - UNSTABLE app/server - Delete RFID Cards doesn't work the 2nd time {Error: mbox - GET / http://music-box:5005/api/cards/-/ (not available/4/500).}
-- UNSTABLE app - loading albums and tracks to edit playlist doesnt work every time (on the box more often than on the computer)

 ### FEATURE IDEAS

 - server: if data dir is not available ... error message (from LED / RFI / BUTTONS server ...)
+- app: filter with full text search ...
 - app: filter for genres (or other metadata ...)
-- app: filter with full text search ...
+- server: understandable return message in API response (even if successful)
+- server: save presets in database and e.g. prefered device
 - app: volume doesn't work with iOS / Safari yet -> HTML5 audio processing?
-- server: understandable return message in API response (even if successful)
 - server: run mboxDB and mboxServer outside of a container (? faster start up)
-- server: save presets in database and e.g. prefered device
-- server: check and show voltage ... "vcgencmd measure_volts core" ... sdram_i, sdram_p, sdram_c (problem, when recharging the battery)
+- server: check and show voltage for RPi... "vcgencmd measure_volts core" ... sdram_i, sdram_p, sdram_c (problem, when recharging the battery)

-## Done
+## DONE

 ### BOX BASICS